 Imagine a workplace where you design & implement an innovation the world craves.
 Meetings where you play with what if … kinds of challenges.
 Yet innovation isn’t ideas delivered in talks, but it’s a design you invent, lead, and perfect.
 How will you stack the deck today for more creative risks?

 Did you know that your brain’s equipped to change rapidly and to biologically reshape itself through chemical and electrical activity?
-This brain fact can speed up or slow down the ethical changes people crave, and too often fail to achieve at work.
-How so?
-Changes and growth are based more on doing acts though, than […]
+Or that plasticity will sizzle brain power into any task?
+This brain trick can speed up learning or jump start successes most people crave, and yet too often miss out… Read more »

 Unfortunately, both drug addicts and obese people show reduced numbers of D2 dopamine receptors in the brain’s reward areas, compared to people with healthier appetites.
 Researchers suggest that fewer receptors is the brain’s attempt to compensate for the repeated surges of dopamine stimulation with drugs or food.
 It more a matter of balance though, than of simply decreasing dopamine.
 Why so?